 To get back to John, The John Wilson Orchestra, and West Side Story at the Royal Albert Hall, BBC Proms, 2018.
 Why the story above tells another possible story: One – soprano announces her withdrawal from the BBC Proms (that is, her reneging on her contract with the BBC) in April; two – five months later in August the new soprano is announced, a blatantly bogus attempt at more politically-correct casting, but anyway; three – at the same time, and only then, the show’s musical format is, for the first time in wide advertising, properly described as the official concert version.
 Which, let’s face it, makes the racial makeup of any of the singers totally irrelevant.
 Do you hear me squawking over Kim Criswell doing “Bali Ha’i”?

 Because that’s how it came out in the music.
 Listening to the concert online, I got that same unsettling feeling you get some nights when you suspect your boyfriend’s unusually poundy lovemaking isn’t actually directed at you.
 It was almost unbearable to take.
-Even Mister Grumble left the room.
+Mister Grumble even left the room.
 Before leaving he pointed an accusing finger at me.
 “This is your John Wilson,” he intoned darkly.
 “He’s not mine,” I answered.
 “He belongs to England!”
-But I couldn’t pull off that Vivien Leigh delivery so that bit just died.
+But I couldn’t quite get the Vivien Leigh delivery so that bit just died.

 I’m assuming, of course, that John, vaunted musicologist that he is, truly wants to understand the American idiom.